How critical are non-toxic tea kettles? Well, what if I told you this…

 - Do you trust yourself with stovetop kettles?
 Maybe you want auto shut-off features.

 P.S.
-Now that you’ve got your kettle, take a look at your coffee maker.
-Is it toxic?
+Now that you’ve got your non-toxic tea kettle, let’s take a look at the rest of your breakfast—

-Find out, and see the 13 safest coffee makers here!
+Is your coffee maker leaching toxins into your brew?
+Find out, and discover the 13 safest coffee makers here!

 Enjoyed this post?
 Share it with your friends!